yangshun/cs3217-problem-sets-writeup/public/ps/PS3/PS3.md

 Here, we would like to create a new Single View Application project and set up the Storyboard scene so that it can be used for interface design later on.
 To do so, please follow the step-by-step instructions shown in gallery below.
 The detailed instructions for each step is given by the caption below the figures.

 ![](/ps/ps3/img/Milestone1img/SingleViewApplication.png)
-*Step 1:* Launch the empty Xcode project forked from the `Problem Set 3` repository and add a new target.
+*Step 1:* Launch the empty Xcode project forked from the `cs3217-problem-set-3` repository and add a new target.
 The image above should appear.
-Select `Single View Application` as the template.
+Select **Single View Application** as the template.

 ![](/ps/ps3/img/Milestone1img/OptionsNewProject.png)
-*Step 2:* In the Project Options dialog, fill in the Product Name as `Game` and the Company Identifier as `nus.cs3217`.
-You should select Swift as Language and iPad as Devices.
+*Step 2:* In the Project Options dialog, fill in the **Product Name** with a name of your choice and the **Company Identifier** as 'nus.cs3217'.
+You should select 'Swift' as the choice of **Language** and 'iPad' for **Devices**.
 For other options, you can follow the default configurations.

 ![](/ps/ps3/img/Milestone1img/ViewControllers.png)
 By default, the Project Navigator should be opened in the top left corner of the Xcode IDE.
 If not, you can open it by from the top menu by going View → Navigators → Show Project Navigator.
 Notice the highlighted `ViewController.swift` in the Project Navigator, as shown above.
 This is the interface and implementation of the controller class of the view provided by the project template.
 Also notice the file `Main.storyboard` in the Project Navigator.
 This is the file where the storyboard is stored.
 In most cases it suffices to use one storyboard for an application, even if you have quite a few different views.